ingamedeo/orangepi3-h6-mainline/README.md

 #### u-boot-el1-hyp-emmc

-First copy `bl31.bin` from arm-trusted-firmware and `el2-bb.bin` from aw-el2-barebone and rename it to `hyp.bin`.
+First copy to the u-boot directory the files `bl31.bin` from arm-trusted-firmware and `el2-bb.bin` from aw-el2-barebone and rename the latter to `hyp.bin`.
 ```bash
 make ARCH=arm CROSS_COMPILE=aarch64-linux-gnu- -j4 orangepi_one_plus_defconfig
 make -j8 ARCH=arm CROSS_COMPILE=aarch64-linux-gnu-